yitongzhang/yitongzhang.github.io/_posts/2020-06-03-craft-progress.md

 layout: post
 title:  "The structure of progress in craft"
 date:   2020-06-03 10:58:44 -0700
+excerpt_separator: <!--more-->
 ---
-There's a lot of research on the structure of progress in science (Kuhn, Popper, Deutsch, etc.) but what about the progress of professional craft?
-How do we get better at programming, design, furniture building, cooking, entrepreneurship, etc.
+There's a lot of research on the structure of progress in science (Kuhn, Popper, Deutsch, etc.) but what about the progress of professional craft?<!--more--> How do we get better at programming, design, furniture building, cooking, entrepreneurship, etc.

 And by the way, if these fields feel like they are unrelated, you're right.
 Cooking is not the same as entrepreneurship.
 That's why great cooks are not automatically great restauranteurs.
 But I'd like to suggest that both fields have a lot of commonality in their epistemology.
 The process of getting better might be surprisingly similar across all these professions.